Ian Hobson

-Ian Hobson is an English pianist, conductor and teacher, and is a professor at University of Illinois at Urbana–Champaign and at Florida State University.
-His pianistic repertoire spans the baroque to the contemporary, but he specialises in the Romantic repertoire.
-Starting September 1st 2023 he will be serving as a guest conductor of Sinfonia Varsovia.
+Ian Hobson is an English pianist, conductor, and teacher renowned for his performances of Romantic piano repertoire and his advocacy of lesser-known composers.
+A winner of the 1981 Leeds International Piano Competition, he has enjoyed an international career as both soloist and conductor.
+He is Professor Emeritus of Music at the University of Illinois Urbana–Champaign, has served on the faculty of Florida State University, and since September 2023 has served as Guest Conductor of Sinfonia Varsovia.

 Biography

 Hobson was born in Wolverhampton.
 He studied at King Henry VIII School, Coventry, the Royal Academy of Music, Magdalene College, Cambridge, and Yale University in the United States.
 His teachers included Claude Frank, Ralph Kirkpatrick and Menahem Pressler.

 Hobson made his London debut in 1979.
 He won silver medals in the Arthur Rubinstein and Vienna-Beethoven competitions and first prize in the 1981 Leeds International Pianoforte Competition.
 His United States debut came in 1983, and he has since performed in concert and recital in many countries and with many orchestras.
 He frequently conducts from the keyboard.